Andre-Pham/Information-Visualiser/README.md

 * Read saved VISREP images, and display the translated output to the user.
 * Recieve video stream from the device's front camera, and translate and display any detected VISREP image shown.
 This can vary in success with lighting, movement and image quality.

+Limitations:

-*Note: emojis are not supported.
+* Emojis are not supported.
+* Some Windows machines (for some reason) cannot access the webcam.

 #### Requirements.